auth0/docs/articles/custom-domains/index.md

 When both the Auth0 domain and the app domain are in the same trusted or local intranet zone, Internet Explorer does *not* treat the request as a cross-domain request and therefore does not send the cross-origins header.

 If you see any of these errors and you are using Embedded Login, you can move one of the sites out of the trusted or local intranet zone.
+To do this:

-To do this, go to Internet Options > Security.
-Select the **Local Intranet Zone** tab and go to Sites > Advanced.
+1. Go to Internet Options > Security.
+2. Select the **Local Intranet Zone** tab and go to Sites > Advanced.
 Add your domain.

-Next, return to the **Security** tab, and make sure the proper zone has been selected.
-Click **Custom Level** and look for access data sources across domains under the **Miscellaneous** section.
+3. Return to the **Security** tab, and make sure the proper zone has been selected.
+4. Click **Custom Level** and look for access data sources across domains under the **Miscellaneous** section.
 Check the box next to **Enable.**.

 Alternatively, you can remove reliance on cross-origin authentication by implementing [Universal Login](/hosted-pages/login)